 “Getting back is to defense as taking care of the ball is to offense”. –Dick Bennett

-I was fortunate enough to work for Coach Tony Bennett at the University of Virginia for two years and this was a quote that I often heard Tony’s dad, legendary coach Dick Bennett, say in regards to the importance of transition defense.
+I am fortunate enough to work for Coach Tony Bennett at the University of Virginia and this is a quote that I often hear Tony’s dad, legendary coach Dick Bennett, say in regards to the importance of transition defense.
 Getting the defense back and set should be a non-negotiable and is one of the primary ways to eliminate losing (which must be done before winning can take place).
 As a basketball coach this needs to be one of your primary focuses.

 Keys to Transition Defense:

 • Value the Basketball: The best thing a team can do for its transition defense is to have “sureness” with the basketball offensively and get a high percentage shot.
 Cannot throw pick-sixes going the other way.

 • Sprint Back: As soon as the ball leaves a teammates’ fingertips for a shot, the guards who are assigned to get back on defense must fly back to the other end.
 The players who are assigned to crash the glass must sprint back like their hair is on fire as soon as the opponent secures possession.
 On a turnover, all five guys must convert to defense as quickly as possible with little to no lag time.

 • Set the defense: Without this step, getting back will prove worthless.
 Build a wall around the paint…take easy baskets away first.
 Find and cover shooters next.
 Can build back out after protecting the paint.

 • Communication: Point and talk.
 Talk should be early, loud, and continuous.
 Communication wakes up a disengaged defender and catches mistakes before they happen.